Celia Brickman

 Chicago IL 60602

-“Celia Brickman’s masterpiece, Race In Psychoanalysis, is one of only a handful of books that I would describe as having profoundly changed the way I think about Freud and the development of psychoanalysis…Brickman’s book will remain a classic and generations of analysts will need to study it to understand and reconceptualize the most fundamental assumptions and tenets of psychoanalysis…”
+"Celia Brickman's masterpiece, Race in Psychoanalysis, is one of only a handful of books that I would describe as having profoundly changed the way I think about Freud and the development of psychoanalysis...[it] will remain a classic and generations will need to study it to understand and re-conceptualize the most fundamental assumptions and tenets of psychoanalysis..."

-“Brickman’s remarkably innovative work turns the lens of post-colonial theory on the unconscious racial assumptions of psychoanalysis, offering a new and radical take on the central tension in Freud’s thoughts between valorizing and undermining the idea of the "civilized" world.
+"Brickman's remarkably innovative work turns the lens of post-colonial theory on the unconscious racial assumptions of psychoanalsysis, offering a new and radical take on the central tension in Freud's thought between valorizing and undermining the idea of the "civilized" world.
 Erudite, lucid and compelling, Race in Psychoanalysis is a timely argument for transforming psychoanalysis into a genuinely critical theory of the repudiation of the Other.
 It should be read by all students of psychoanalysis as well as everyone interested in the history of psychoanalysis and its contribution to modern thought."